MGC Challenge

 Educate on, plan for, and implement projects to enhance use of public transportation, and other sustainable mobility options.

-8. In urban and suburban communities, promote and encourage public transit use and/or incentivize municipal staff use of public transportation.*
+8. In urban and suburban communities, promote and encourage public transit use and/or incentivize municipal/county staff use of public transportation.*

 9. Work with regional partners to expand options and access to public and shared transportation.*